parmishh/Lets-go/README.md

 ## Working
 The entered details/preferences are provided to Google's Palm model using API, which then generates Travel itinerary according to the preferences.
 I used Visual Crossing Weather API for providing weather conditions during the travel duration.
-And google iframe tag to embeed google map on the website, apart from that the doenload feature is implemented using html2pdf.js.
+And google iframe tag to embeed google map on the website, apart from that the download feature is implemented using html2pdf.js.

 ## How to Setup this Project